mcasperson/SuseBuildpacks/example-buildpack.md

 The `stacks` array (double brackets defines an array item in TOML) defines a stack that this buildpack is compatible with.

-A *stack* is a pair of Docker images: one image that is used to build the software, and a second image used to host the application.
+A *[stack](https://buildpacks.io/docs/concepts/components/stack/)* is a pair of Docker images: one image that is used to build the software (the build image), and a second image used to host the application (the run image).

+The run image is usually quite lean to reduce the size of the final executable Docker image.
+The build image will typically contain the kind of packages required when compiling software, such as compilers like GCC, and header files like those for the Linux kernel.
+This allows the build image to support languages that compile native libraries on the fly.

 It is possible to create these images yourself, but we'll reuse an existing stack.
 We can find a list of stacks with the command `pack stack suggest`, which returns the following list:

 ```
 Stacks maintained by the community: